OctopusDeploy/docs/docs/octopus-cloud/index.md

 ## Change Your Password

-To change your password for the Octopus instance:
+To change your password for the Octopus instance and Octopus account:

-1. Log in to your Octopus Cloud instance.
+1. Go to Octopus.com/signin
 1. Click the dropdown menu next to your username in the top right corner.
 1. Click profile.
 1. Click the **Change Password** link.
 1. Enter your new password.
-1. Confirm the new password, and click **SAVE**.
+1. Confirm the new password, and click **Change password**.